Bruno Senna: McLaren (2015–)

 For 2017, Senna joined the Swiss-flagged Vaillante Rebellion Racing.
 Driving the number 13 car in the LMP2 class, Senna and his teammate Julien Canal won the world championship.
 The LMP2 championship came down to the last race of the season.
-That final, the 6 Hours of Bahrain, saw Rebellion's #13 (driven by Julien Canal, Senna, and Nico Prost) and rivals Jackie Chan DC Racing both within one race of clenching the season title.
-After trailing to their rivals for much of the race, the Rebellion #13 car took the lead.
+That final, the 6 Hours of Bahrain, saw Rebellion's No. 13 (driven by Julien Canal, Senna, and Nico Prost) and rivals Jackie Chan DC Racing both within one race of clenching the season title.
+After trailing to their rivals for much of the race, the Rebellion No. 13 car took the lead.
 However, with Senna at the wheel, the car suffered a loss of power steering during the final stint.
 Despite the power steering failure, Senna muscled through for the final 50 minutes of the race to win the race and the championship.

 Formula E (2014–2016)

 Senna competing for Mahindra Racing at the 2015 Berlin ePrix.

 On 26 May 2014, Mahindra Racing confirmed Karun Chandhok and Senna as their Formula E drivers for the 2014–15 season.
 Senna remained with the team for the 2015–16 season.
 He did not re-sign ahead of the 2016–17 season and left the series.